BAH or MHA: Qualifying Income for VA Loans in 2026

 BAH is an ongoing housing allowance for active-duty members; MHA is a school-contingent stipend.
 Because BAH is designed to defray off-base housing costs during service, lenders view it as stable income.
 MHA exists to support students using the GI Bill, so it’s temporary and not relied upon for long-term mortgage repayment.
 DoD BAH overview VA GI Bill: Post-9/11 MHA.

-• BAH is paid monthly as part of military compensation to support housing, making it a routine component of qualifying income for mortgages.
+• BAH is paid monthly as part of Military compensation (2026 BAH rates by location) to support housing, making it a routine component of qualifying income for mortgages.

 • MHA depends on enrollment status and program rules, so it lacks the continuity lenders require for “stable, likely-to-continue” income.